Employee shoots, kills 8 at California rail yard, police say - News Break

 “When our deputies went through the door, initially he was still firing rounds.
 When our deputy saw him, he took his life,” Santa Clara County Sheriff Laurie Smith told reporters.
 Deputies “were going through hallways saying, ‘Sheriff’s office!’
 He knew at that time that his time for firing shots was over.”

-A man wounded in the attack was in critical condition at Santa Clara Valley Medical Center, spokesperson Joy Alexiou said.
+A man who was wounded was in critical condition at Santa Clara Valley Medical Center, spokesperson Joy Alexiou said.

 The attacker was identified as 57-year-old Sam Cassidy, according to two law enforcement officials.
 Investigators offered no immediate word on a possible motive.

-When Cassidy lost his temper, Nelms said there were times she was scared.
-He was someone who could physically hurt others, she said.

-Nelms said they were married for 10 years — Cassidy filed for divorce in 2005 — and had not been in contact for 13 years.
-She said he had been treated for depression.

 Sheriff's spokesman Deputy Russell Davis said he did not know the type of weapon used in the attack.
-Bomb squads searched the rail complex after receiving information about possible explosive devices, he said.
+Bomb squads were searching the rail complex after receiving information about possible explosive devices, he said.

+Authorities did not identify any of the victims, who included Valley Transportation Authority employees.

-Members of a union representing Valley Transportation Authority workers were meeting when the shooting began, San Jose Mayor Sam Liccardo said, but it’s not clear it was related to the attack.
+Members of a union representing transit workers were meeting when the shooter began firing, San Jose Mayor Sam Liccardo said, but it’s not clear that it was related to the attack.

 When she heard shots, transit authority mechanic Rochelle Hawkins said she dropped her phone.